Follow TV Tropes

 • Jerk with a Heart of Gold: After finding out that Kiva and Wataru are the same person, Nago comes off as more reasonable than he initially was, assuming that Wataru doesn't misuse his power.
 And when Wataru went back to being reclusive from having his Fangire blood being berserk, Nago and the girls try to enter and reason with him.

 • Knight Templar: Plays this trope so damn straight that, at times, he borders on self-parody.
 For example, as a young adult, he led his father to commit suicide when he reported a simple accounting error to the police as evidence of corruption, and when lambasted by an understandably furious Papa, he replied, "Sin is sin".
 He's also a member of a Fangire-hunting organization and believes that all Fangire are monsters to be slain - including those who are happy to co-exist peacefully with humans.
-He does get better, though.
+He does get better, kind of.
 Bonus points for his rider form, IXA, sporting a heavy Paladin/Holy Knight motif.

 • Large Ham: Namely with Ixa-cise and him offering to be Kengo's coach in #38, especially with the shirts and holding the 3-digit signs of 193 and 753.